-According to the American Cancer Society (ACS), many undiagnosed cancer patients unexpectedly lose 10 pounds or more.
+According to the American Cancer Society (ACS), many people unexpectedly lose 10 pounds or more prior to their cancer diagnosis.
 In fact, this may be the very first sign of cancer.

 Fever is the body’s response to an infection or illness.
-People who have cancer will often have a fever as a symptom but it is usually a sign that the cancer has spread to a new area or that it is affecting the immune system.
-Fever is rarely an early sign of cancer but may be if a person has a blood cancer, such as leukemia or lymphoma.
+People who have cancer will often have a fever as a symptom.
+It’s usually a sign that the cancer has spread or that it’s in an advanced stage.

 Some cancers may also cause unusual bleeding.
-For instance, colon or rectal cancer might cause bloody stools, while blood in the urine may be a sign of prostate or bladder cancer.
+For instance, colon or rectal cancer might cause bloody stools, while blood in the urine may be a symptom of prostate or bladder cancer.
 It’s important to report such symptoms or any unusual discharge to your doctor for analysis.

-Unexplained fatigue may be another symptom of cancer, and is one of the most common signs.
-Tiredness that doesn’t seem to go away despite adequate sleep could be a sign of an underlying health problem — cancer is just one possibility.
+Unexplained fatigue may be another symptom of cancer.
+It’s actually one of the most common symptoms.
+Tiredness that doesn’t seem to go away despite adequate sleep could be a symptom of an underlying health problem — cancer is just one possibility.

 When it comes to lung cancer, however, the cough can persist for a long time despite remedies.
 The cough may be frequent, and it can cause hoarseness.
 As the disease progresses, you may even cough up blood.